TazzzRed/docs/source/packages/package-list.rst

 -  :doc:`arping <arping-package>` - Broadcasts a who-has ARP packet on the network and prints answers.

--  **apcupsd** - Package can be used for controlling all APC UPS models It can monitor and log the current power and battery status, perform automatic shutdown, and can run in network mode in order to power down other hosts on a LAN
+-  **apcupsd** - Package can be used for controlling all APC UPS models.
+It can monitor and log the current power and battery status, perform automatic shutdown, and can run in network mode in order to power down other hosts on a LAN.

 -  :doc:`Avahi <avahi-package>` - Avahi is a system which facilitates service discovery on a local network via the mDNS/DNS-SD protocol suite.
 This enables